cherry-1024/pvtm-core/README.md

 ```
 python pvtm/pvtm.py -i data/sample_100.csv -o output
 ```
-which will  run the algorithm using a small text sample.
+This will  run the algorithm using a small text sample.
 Larger samples are available in the data folder.

 ## Usage
 ```